 For example, let’s say you’re looking for the new iPhone 16 on a website but you decide not to proceed with the purchase.
 As you continue browsing, you notice iPhone ads on other websites or social media.
 Here’s how it happened:

-1. The website you visited looking for an iPhone 16 uses an advertising tool (that you cannot see) and places a tracking cookie on your browser.
+- The website you visited looking for an iPhone 16 uses an advertising tool that you cannot see.
+It places a tracking cookie on your browser.

-2. As you browse through other websites, the advertising tool accesses the tracking cookie on your browser and starts collecting information about your browsing activities and behavior.
-It examines your interest in smartphone devices.
+- As you browse through websites, the advertising tool accesses the tracking cookie on your browser.
+It starts collecting information about your browsing activities and behavior.
+This means that it examines your interest in smartphone devices.

-3. The advertising tool starts showing you targeted ads for the iPhone or other smartphones you may be interested in.
+- The advertising tool starts showing you targeted ads for the iPhone.
+It may start showing ads for other smartphones you may be interested in as well.

 Such cookies assign an identifier to each user so they can differentiate between users and track data more accurately.
 You can see a visualization of how first and third-party tracking cookies work below.